coderman1738/widgetsandgadgets/README.md

 # widgetsandgadgets
-Simple programs for building bigger, more sophisticated programs.
+Simple programs for building bigger, more sophisticated programs, and of course, for fun too!